lorenzoh/DLPipelines.jl/docs/interfaces/overview.md

 Find out how to implement custom [`Method`](#)s.

-The [core interface](./core.md) for inference and training pipelines.
+[Core interface](./core.md), for inference and training pipelines.

+Interpretation interface.